-Sustainable Wine Tasting @ OK Earth Day Celebration
+Sustainable & Organic Wine Tasting @ OK Earth Day Celebration

 Friday, April 21, 2023 | 7:15 pm - 8:00 pm

-Provisions Fine Beverage Purveyors will feature 4 tasty, organic and/or sustainably produced wines, paired with a healthy traditional Native cuisine sample, courtesy of Chef NICO ALBERT WILLIAMS (Cherokee) of Burning Cedar Indigenous Foods.
-Ticket includes “4 Native Women” concert immediately following tasting.
+Provisions Fine Beverage Purveyors is selecting 4 tasty, organic and/or sustainably produced wines for your pleasure.
+Also this evening: a healthy traditional Native cuisine sample, courtesy of Chef NICO ALBERT WILLIAMS (Cherokee) of Burning Cedar Sovereign Kitchen.
+Your ticket includes premium seats to the “4 Native Women” concert immediately following tasting.